 Kuzak has difficulty getting over Sid Hershberg's suicide and seems to assume the dead lawyer's identity by taking over Hershberg's cases.
 Then Kuzak faces a dilemma when his latest client, lacking confidence in the overworked lawyer, arranges an alibi for himself in a vehicular manslaughter case.
 When Kuzak has an attack of conscious and withdraws from the case, he is thrown in jail for contempt.
 Meanwhile, Kelsey works to land Cromwell Industries, a key aircraft manufacturer's account.
 Roxanne comforts Andrew Putnam, a lonely teenage computer hacker and Victor's client, who's hired to fix the firm's telephones.
-Written by

 Did You Know?

 The title refers to a classic April Fool's like joke by calling up a tobacco store and asking if you have "Prince Albert in a can" (A type of tobacco).
 After the clerk replies in the affirmative, they are told to let the gentleman out.
 See more